europeana/assembla-to-jira/README.md

 With such a complicated tool, there'll always be some loose ends and/or additional work to be done at a later time.
 Hopefully in the not so distant future, I'll have some time to tackle one or more of the following items:

-* Transition ticket status to blocked, testable, ready for acceptance, in acceptance testing, ready for deploy, e.g. in line with the original Assembla workflow
+* Transition ticket status to blocked, testable, ready for acceptance, in acceptance testing, ready for deploy, e.g. in line with the original Assembla workflow.
-* Implement components
+* Convert Assembla milestones and cardwalls to Jira sprints and agile scrum board.
-* Implement extra markdown: image, ticket number and code snippets
+* Implement extra markdown: image, ticket number and code snippets.
-* Assign original authors to tickets, comments, attachments on creation
+* Assign original authors to tickets, comments, attachments on creation.
 * Refactor and cleanup code, removing duplication and rubocop warnings.
+* Make more object-oriented using classes, etc.

 ## References